EasyVista Connector installation

 }

-The above sample template uses environment variables for the description and title definitions.
-When using this implementation, a $JOB:ADD event must be used and the environment variables defined within the job being added by the event.
+When using environment variables, a $JOB:ADD event must be used in Notification Manager and the environment variables must be defined within the job being added by the event.

 {